IvanS297/DS3231-C-library-for-raspberry-pi/README.md

-# DS3231-C-library-for-raspberry-pi
+# DS3231-Cpp-library-for-raspberry-pi
- To compile this example with library use g++ -o rtc_example main.cpp DS3231.cpp -lwiringPi
+ To compile this example with library use g++ -o rtc_example ds_example.cpp DS3231.cpp -lwiringPi To run compiled programm use sudo ./rtc_example